 More small houses are sought in Edgmond to provide housing for the younger and older generations.
-The type, tenure and affordability of housing will therefore be important considerations when making planning decisions.
+The size, type, tenure and likely price of housing will therefore be important considerations when making planning decisions.
+Proposals for affordable housing on exceptions sites that comply with Local Plan policy HO11 will be supported.